Meth Law Offices Advocates for Victims of Domestic Violence

 Domestic violence is a serious and pervasive problem in our society.
-In my family law practice at Meth Law Offices, PC, I often assist clients who have been victims of domestic violence or who are facing accusations of spousal abuse or child endangerment.
-If you feel threatened by a family member or intimate partner, there is no reason to live in fear.
-As an experienced Orange County domestic violence attorney, I can help you get the legal protection you deserve.
+Meth Law Offices, PC regularly assist clients who have been victims of domestic violence or who are facing accusations of spousal abuse or child endangerment.
+If you feel threatened by a family member or intimate partner, there is no reason to live in fear any longer.
+As an experienced Orange County domestic violence attorney, Michael Meth, Esq. can help you get the legal protection you deserve.
 Likewise, if you have been wrongly accused, we can help you safeguard your rights and your reputation.

 New York law considers various unlawful acts to be domestic violence if they occur between people whose relationship fits any of the following descriptions: